This article covers 101 financial ratios and metrics investors need to know.

 #45 Dividend Yield

-Dividend yield is a company’s dividend payments per share dividend by its share price.
+Dividend yield is a company’s dividend payments per share divided by its share price.
 It is one of the most used metrics in dividend investing.
 All other things being equal, the higher the better.
 You can see an extensive list of high dividend stocks here.

 #46 Dividend Payout Ratio